paser-group/continuous-secsoft/fall25-sqa/workshops/w4-glitch/README.md

 ### Tasks For You to Complete

-- Run the tool on `w4-puppet-scripts.zip` in a manner so that a CSV file is generated
+- Run the tool on `w4-puppet-scripts.zip` in a manner so that a CSV file is generated.
+You can use `w4-scripts.tar.gz` if the zip file is creating problems.
+You may also download the files in `https://github.com/paser-group/continuous-secsoft/tree/master/fall25-sqa/workshops/w4-glitch/w4-puppet-scripts` if you are facing extraction problems.
 - Report the names and occurrences of the detected security-related issues in `weakness.txt`
 - Save the console output in `console.txt`
 - Submit weakness.txt, the generated CSV file, and test.txt